 Our final pick for the best color 3D printer is this MakerGear M2 Desktop 3D Printer which is a fantastic option that’s packed full of features and should be considered by anyone looking to upgrade from their current model to something a little meatier.

 The M2 has his meat in spades.
-The large build area allows you to create models you’d previously only dreamed of and measures a comprehensive 8 x 10 x 8”, while the open source software gives you millions of options for printing until you run out of idea (which you won’t, but feel free to try).
+The large build area allows you to create models you’d previously only dreamed of and measures a comprehensive 8 x 10 x 8”, while the open-source software gives you millions of options for printing until you run out of idea (which you won’t, but feel free to try).
 If disaster strikes and you do run out or encounter problems, MakerGear also provides replacement film and tools to keep you printing all day, every day.
+If you feel like your existing printer has run its course and perhaps want to expand your 3D printing horizons, then this is a great option that won’t set you back further than you need, still leaving plenty of cash over for gifts with the holidays coming up.
+You’ll have to spend extra if you want a dual extruder, which could cost you even more, but if you don’t want to shell out for this just yet, you’ll still be satisfied with the single extruder results.

 Large build envelope